winglang/docsite/blog/2024-02-09-private-api-gateway-aws.md

 cloudApi_Endpoint_Url_CD8AC9A6 = "https://ac3f2dvk1h.execute-api.us-east-1.amazonaws.com/prod"
 ```

-Your Endpoint URL will be different, but you now since you have it, try running this `curl` command to get a note back.
+Your Endpoint URL will be different, but now since you have it, try running this `curl` command to get a note back.
 You should see a response like this:

 ```bash
 curl "https://ac3f2dvk1h.execute-api.us-east-1.amazonaws.com/prod/note?name=n1"